-Additionally, in May 2023, we entered into an ATM Equity OfferingSM Sales Agreement (New Sale Agreement) with BofA Securities, Inc. (BofA) to sell shares of our common stock, from time to time, through an "at the market offering" program having an aggregate offering price of up to \$150.0 million through which BofA would act as sales agent.
-As of June 30, 2023 September 30, 2023, \$150.0 million of common stock remained available for sale under the New Sale Agreement.
+In May 2023, we entered into an ATM Equity OfferingSM Sales Agreement (New Sale (Sale Agreement) with BofA Securities, Inc. (BofA) to sell shares of our common stock, from time to time, through an "at the market offering" program having an aggregate offering price of up to \$150.0 million through which BofA would act as sales agent.
+As of September 30, 2023 March 31, 2024, \$150.0 million of common stock remained available for sale under the New Sale Agreement.
+In February 2024, we delivered written notice to BofA that we were suspending and terminating the prospectus related to the shares of our common stock issuable pursuant to the terms of the Sale Agreement.
+As a result, we will not make any sales of its securities pursuant to the Sale Agreement, unless and until a new prospectus, prospectus supplement, or a new registration statement relating to the shares of our common stock is filed.
+Other than the termination of the prospectus, the Sale Agreement remains in full force and effect.

 In July 2023, we closed an underwritten offering of 4,153,717 shares of our common stock and pre-funded warrants to purchase 583,483 shares of common stock.
 The shares of common stock were sold at a price of \$12.46 per share and the pre-funded common stock warrants were sold at a price of \$12.459 per pre-funded common stock warrant, resulting in gross proceeds of \$59.0 million.
-Fees related to the offering included underwriting discounts, commissions, and estimated offering expenses in the aggregate amount of \$2.5 million, resulting in estimated net proceeds of \$56.5 million.
+Fees related to the offering included underwriting discounts, commissions, and offering expenses in the aggregate amount of \$2.5 million, resulting in net proceeds of \$56.5 million.